pranav7227/AspireNex./README.md

  Firstly ,Thank you for providing me with an opportunity to exhibit my skills , I hope my efforts please you.

-I have choose the following projects from thr problem statement:
+I have chose the following projects from thr problem statement:
 Image captioning AI
 Tic Tac Toe AI